The Kost of Freedom

 The noise the dogs made luckily wasn’t a problem for me.
 I had an en suite bathroom!
 I was living in luxury!
 I remember the times when I had to share a single bathroom with my large family; no more waiting in line while desperately holding in a number two, thank God!
 I was even happier once I found out the kost had a spacious kitchen and a double-door fridge.
 And there was free drinking water, and free steamed rice in the always-on rice cooker!
 This is what I call freedom!

-But my favourite feature of the kost, the one that made me feel most free, was the rooftop space on the third floor.
+But my favorite feature of the kost, the one that made me feel most free, was the rooftop space on the third floor.
 Standing there and looking up, it felt like I was able to see the whole sky above me.
 Especially during late afternoons in the dry season.
 Like millions of others, I enjoyed watching Surabaya’s magnificent red sunsets, which are apparently a sure sign that the weather will be fine the following day.
 Whenever I felt a bit down, I would go up to the rooftop and cry by myself or contemplate my situation until I felt better.
 Sometimes I would stay there until dawn.
 The open space, the sky, and the fresh air really helped take the load off my mind.
 I have great memories of that rooftop.

 Kost 4